Resources

 - Helps break down fat and preserve muscle mass.

-- Without adequate carbohydrate intake, your body may start to break down muscle for fuel.
+- Without enough carbohydrate intake, your body may start to break down muscle for fuel.
 Losing muscle mass can slow metabolism, weaken the immune system, increase injury risk, reduce strength, and be detrimental to athletic performance and body composition goals.

 FAT